-HPV infection spreads from one person to another through sexual contact involving the anus, mouth, or vagina.
-You can spread the warts even if you do not see them.
+- HPV infection spreads from one person to another through sexual contact involving the anus, mouth, or vagina.
+The virus can be spread, even if you do not see the warts.

 You are more likely to get genital warts and spread them more quickly if you:

-If a child has genital warts, you should suspect sexual abuse as a possible cause.
+If a child has genital warts, sexual abuse should be suspected as a possible cause.

 Genital warts can be so tiny, you cannot see them.

 Growths that look like the top of a cauliflower